 Blind & Shear Rams Type

 Blind rams type are used to seal over an open hole.
 They have a sealing surface that is pressed together when actuated.
 A special kind of blind ram is called a shear ram.
 Blind shear rams have cutting edges and are able to shear through drill pipe (and small-diameter drill collars) and seal over it.
 Because this option eliminates the possibility of circulating through the drill pipe, the shear ram is considered an option of last resort.
-Typically these are used offshore.
+Typically these are used in offshore rigs.

 BOP Blowout Preventer Spare Parts